dataheck/maintenanace-issue-report/README.md

 * Execute `maintenance-issue-report.py` with `python`.
 Specify --enable_print TRUE if you would like it to export PDFs of the issues.

 Selenium is not required if you do not indent to use the print to PDF functionality.

+If you do use the PDF functionality, I recommend you merge the coverletter with all of the exported files into a single PDF.
+No user wants to have dozens of PDFs open!